We all knew it already, but Runner’s World made it official — San Francisco is the number one running city in America.

 So whether you’re training for a marathon, catching up with your running buddies before brunch, or just want to capture that perfect Insta photo on your run, these are the spots you’re going to want to hit up.

-If challenge if your middle name, slip on your running shoes and prepare yourself — you’re about to embark on a nearly six-mile trek uphill with an elevation gain of close to 1,000ft.
+If challenge if your middle name, slip on your running shoes and prepare yourself — you’re about to embark on a trek of around 5 miles uphill with an elevation gain of close to 1,000ft.
 Once you make it to the top, take a breather (you deserve it) and soak up awesome views of the city.
 When it’s time to cruise downhill, just let go and let gravity do its thing.

 This beach might be windy and cold most days, but that doesn’t make it any less stunning.
 When it’s sunny, take a run along the Great Highway on the paved path.
 It’s usually not that crowded and you’ll have stellar ocean views the entire time.
 If it’s the weekend, stick your credit card in your pocket and hit up Outerlands for their famous brunch.